googleapis/google-cloud-cpp/doc/packaging.md

   package managers.
 * If you use the default generator, consider appending `-- -j ${NCPU}` to the build command, where `NCPU` is an environment variable set to the number of processors on your system.
-On Linux, you can obtain this information using the `nproc` command or `sysctl -n hw.physicalcpu` on macOS.
+You can obtain this information using the `nproc` command on Linux, or `sysctl -n hw.physicalcpu` on macOS.
-* By default, CMake compiles the `google-cloud-cpp` as static libraries, the standard `-DBUILD_SHARED_LIBS=ON` option can be used to switch this to shared libraries.
-Having said this, on Windows, there are known issues with DLLs and protos.
+* By default, CMake compiles the `google-cloud-cpp` as static libraries.
+The standard `-DBUILD_SHARED_LIBS=ON` option can be used to switch this to shared libraries.
+Having said this, on Windows there are [known issues][issues-5489] with DLLs and generated protos.
 * You can compile a subset of the libraries using `-DGOOGLE_CLOUD_CPP_ENABLE=lib1,lib2`.